York University, Toronto, B.A.

 Professor Levinson received his B.A. degree in English and Intellectual History with First Class Honors in 1974 from York University in Toronto.
 He earned a M.A. degree in Religious Studies from McMaster University in Hamilton, Ontario in 1978 and a Ph.D. in Near Eastern and Judaic Studies from Brandeis University in 1991.
 He was a Visiting Scholar at the School of Theology, Johannes Gutenberg University, Mainz/Germany (1992-93).
-The interdisciplinary significance of his work has been recognized with appointments to the Institute for Advanced Study (1997); the Wissenschaftskolleg zu Berlin/Berlin Institute for Advanced Study (2007); and, most recently, the National Humanities Center (2010), where he served as the Henry Luce Senior Fellow in Religious Studies (2010–2011).
-Currently, Levinson is at the Institute for Advanced Studies in Jerusalem conducting research for a project titled "Convergence and Divergence in Pentateuchal Theory: Bridging the Academic Cultures of Israel, North America, and Europe."
-He will remain in Jerusalem for the 2012-2013 academic year.
+The interdisciplinary significance of his work has been recognized with appointments to the Institute for Advanced Study; the Wissenschaftskolleg zu Berlin/Berlin Institute for Advanced Study; and the National Humanities Center.
+Most recently, he spent the 2012–2013 academic year at the Institute for Advanced Studies in Jerusalem, where he co-directed an international research team on a project entitled "Convergence and Divergence in Pentateuchal Theory: Bridging the Academic Cultures of Israel, North America, and Europe."

 "Deuteronomy."
 Pages 192–209 in The Encyclopedia of the Bible.
 Edited by Michael D. Coogan.
 New York: Oxford University Press, 2011.